Scoil Dara is a voluntary secondary school under the trusteeship of CEIST

 During the period 1984 to 1991 an active Fundraising Committee worked very hard to gather the ten percent local contribution required for the new building project and additional funds to provide additional facilities over and above those being provided by the Department of Education and Science.

 Two of the principal additional facilities provided through the Fundraising Committee’s efforts were: 155 sq metres of additional PE Hall space and the drainage and development of the land now available to the school for playing pitches.

 When the two secondary schools closed in June 1991 the total enrolment was 580 and when Scoil Dara opened in September its enrolment was 660 students.

 The amalgamation of the two schools was a very harmonious one and this is due in large measure to the quality of the leadership of the two former Principals, Sr Eileen Pender and Brother Liam Nolan.
-They were single minded in their determination to provide the Kilcock community and the two teaching staffs with the best educational facilities for the future.
+They were single minded in their determination to provide the Kilcock community with the best educational facilities for the future.
 The Trustees of the two congregations, Christian Brothers and Presentation Sisters, were very supportive of the amalgamation and provided considerable financial and other assistance to the new school.
-The playing pitches were provided by the two Congregations and by the local Presentation Convent to the new school and a 99 year lease for ₤1 per year.

-It is difficult to describe the ethos of Scoil Dara, As in every school, the ethos is hugely shaped by the school’s inherited tradition, by the teaching staff, and by students and parents.
-Ethos is probably in constant evolution.
-Are a strong sense of care, a sense f joy, co-operation and friendship strong components of the school’s ethos?
+The ethos of Scoil Dara is shaped by the school’s inherited tradition, by the teaching staff, and by students and parents.
+Ethos is a constant evolution and we believe that a strong sense of care, a sense of joy, co-operation and friendship are the strong components of the school’s ethos.

 Since its formation Scoil Dara has been managed by a Board of Management.